How To Optimise Header Tags for SEO

 Do All HTML Tags Need to be in Sequence, i.e., H1 Followed by H2 and so on?

-Depending on the template of your web page, the header tags don’t always need to be in sequence.
 While H1 is the primary heading, there’s nothing wrong in starting a page with H2, as long as you have the Title of the Page covered (which defaults to an H1 based on HTML rules).
-You can have H1 slightly down the page if required.

-If you’re an SME eCommerce Business, looking to maximise the value of SEO Marketing, feel free to get in touch with Team Digital Chakra for some helpful SEO consulting guidance.
+If you’re a retail eCommerce Business, looking to maximise the value of ecommerce Header tags on your online Store, do get in touch with me for a 20-minute SEO discovery meet.

 Liked The Article?
 Share It